How to Structure a Data Science Team: Key Models and Roles to Consider

 Foster cross-functional collaborations.
 Designers, marketers, product managers, and engineers all need to work closely with the DS team.

 Practice embedding.
 As we mentioned above, recruiting and retaining data science talent requires some additional activities.
 One of them is embedding – placing data scientists to work in business-focused departments to make them report centrally, collaborate better, and help them feel they’re part of the big picture.
+Federated, CoE, or even decentralized models work here.

-Establish the team environment before hiring the team.
+Establish a team environment before hiring the team.
 This means that your product managers should be aware of the differences between data and software products, have adequate expectations, and work out the differences in deliverables and deadlines.
 PMs need to have enough technical knowledge to understand these specificities.
 Alternatively, you can start searching for data scientists that can fulfill this role right away.

-Critical thing to be aware of
+The critical thing to be aware of

 If you ask AltexSoft’s data science experts what the current state of AI/ML across industries is, they will likely point out two main issues: 1.
-Business executives still need to be convinced that reasonable ROI of ML investments exists.
-2. If they are convinced and understand the value proposition and market demand, they may lack technology skills and resources to make products a reality.
+Business executives still need to be convinced that a reasonable ROI of ML investments exists.
+2. If they are convinced and understand the value proposition and market demand, they may lack technical skills and resources to make products a reality.

 These barriers are mostly due to digital culture in organizations.
 Efficient data processes challenge C-level executives to embrace horizontal decision-making.
 Frontline managers with access to analytics have more operational freedom to make data-driven decisions, while top-level management oversees a strategy.
 This reduces management effort and eventually mitigates “gut-feeling-decision” risks.
 Basically, the cultural shift defines the end success of building a data-driven business.
 As McKinsey argues, setting a culture is probably the hardest part, while the rest is manageable.